 - If unable to tumble dry, iron the dry garment on gentle setting (warm, no steam) by placing a towel or cloth between the garment and the iron.
 This will help reactivate the DWR treatment on your garment’s outer fabric.

-- When the factory applied treatment can no longer be reactivated, apply a new water-repellent treatment available as a pump-spray product to the garment's outer fabric.
+- When the factory applied treatment can no longer be reactivated, apply a new water-repellent treatment available as a pump-spray or wash-in product to the garment's outer fabric.

 - We do not recommend the use of waterproofing waxes or greases as they can seriously affect the footwear's breathability.

 - Apply only treatments, polishes, conditioners, and dressings recommended by the manufacturer.